tidepool-org/development/k8s/README.md

 ### How to Create A Kubernetes Cluster
 You may create a Kubernetes cluster on your local machine, on machines in your data center ("on prem"), or on a cloud service.
 In each case, there are several ways to do so.

-Here we provide instructions for creating a single node "cluster" on your local machine and for a multi-node cluster using the Amazon EKS service.
+Here we provide instructions for creating a single node "cluster" on your local machine.
-#### Creating a Local Kubernetes Cluster

 There are several ways to run Kubernetes on your local machine ([docker desktop](https://rominirani.com/tutorial-getting-started-with-kubernetes-with-docker-on-mac-7f58467203fd), [k3s](https://k3s.io/), [minikube](https://kubernetes.io/docs/setup/minikube/), [kind](https://github.com/kubernetes-sigs/kind), etc.) and several [opinions](https://medium.com/containers-101/local-kubernetes-for-mac-minikube-vs-docker-desktop-f2789b3cad3a) on which is best.
 Any one will probably do.